Locals' say wanted on renewed plans for marine research facility

 "We recognise the growing demand from the community to have access to the water.

 "Council has included funding in the recent Long-term Plan for new boat ramps at Sulphur Point.
-The Marine Facilities Framework, which is currently being developed, will help guide where and when these facilities are required and what else may be needed to provide opportunities for our community to access the harbour."
+The Marine Facilities Framework, which is currently being developed, will help guide where and when these facilities are required and what else may be needed to provide opportunities for our community to access the harbour," Jones said.

 If the reclassification is successful, entities that are able to demonstrate the capability to establish and operate a facility will be able to apply to lease the land through a tender process.